elasekness/BMS-bioinformatics/Tutorial1.md

 We will focus on NCBI.
 Our goal is to download a reference genome (Wuhan-1) for SARS-CoV-2, which we will use later to perform a reference-based assembly and an outbreak analysis.
-We will also want to download the accompanying annotation file (gff file), which provides a description of the genes, the function of the coding sequences, and the nucleotide positions of the genes in the genome and the translated coding sequences (faa file).
+We will also want to download the accompanying annotation file (gff file), which provides a description of the genes, the function of the coding sequences, and the nucleotide positions of the genes in the genome, and the translated coding sequences (faa file).

 Navigate to NCBI’s homepage: [https://www.ncbi.nlm.nih.gov/](https://www.ncbi.nlm.nih.gov/)